Managing Director of the DKK

 Media and Public Relations

-Since mid-September 2016, Elisabeth Weidinger is the new contact for Press and Public Relations at the DKK.
-The studied communication scientist switched from the Cluster of Excellence CliSAP at the University of Hamburg to Berlin.
-Among other things, she was responsible for the dossier on the World Climate Conference in Paris, the online game 'StadtklimaArchitekt' and the introduction of the CEN Twitter account.
-As a freelance journalist, she has worked for various print magazines and online media for over eight years, including Spiegel Online, Zeitcampus and Freitag.
-She takes over the position of Eva Söderman.
+Since mid-September 2016, Elisabeth Weidinger is the contact for Press and Public Relations at the DKK.
+A communications scientist by training, she is responsible for the various communication tasks of the association of German climate research organisations – from press briefings on the 1.5-degree goal, comprehensible facts for the website to internal communication.
+She previously worked for the Cluster of Excellence CliSAP at the University of Hamburg.
+As a freelance journalist, she has worked for various print magazines and online media for over eight years, including Spiegel Online, Zeitcampus and Der Freitag.

 © DKK; Fotos: S. Röhl